 \subsection{Data set}

-The used data is obtained by a Python code which was written for the analysis.
-This code first applies dispersion relation calculations to calculate the quantities of interest and then applies the Shapley value analysis to get the dominant parameter among the three input ratios.
-The data sets will be modified and discussed accordingly to determine the dominant parameters when decreasing first frequency cut-off point and when increasing the first band-gap width, separately.
-For this analysis, data set consist of the given ranges of the parameters, in \textbf{Table \ref{Table:dataset_bragg_range}}.
+The data used in this study was generated using a Python code.
+This code first applied dispersion relation calculations to determine the quantities of interest (QoIs) and then applied Shapley value analysis to identify the dominant parameter among the three input ratios.
+The two QoIs are decreasing the first frequency cut-off point and increasing the first band-gap.
+For this analysis, the dataset consisted of ranges of the parameters, as detailed in \textbf{Table \ref{Table:dataset_bragg_range}}.